NizarIslah/GameCentre/README.md

 There are several features on the Hasami Shogi start screen.
 * The dropdown menu on the left will allow you to select the number of times that you can "undo" a move.
 Your score will be adjusted accordingly.
 The defualt number of allowed undos per game is 3.
 * The dropdown menu on the right will allow you to select a board size.
 The default size is 6x6.
-* The Player 2 username and password fields will allow a second player (opponent) to log in with their account (support for multiplayer has been implemented)=
+* The Player 2 username and password fields will allow a second player (opponent) to log in with their account (support for multiplayer has been implemented)

 ##### Connect 4
 Connect 4 is a board game where a player must get 4 or more tiles in any consecutive order to win the game.